Bay Boats versus Flats Boats

 reef proudly standing in his Mercury powered

-Hells Bay Marquesa.
+Hells Bay Marquesas.
 Should I put a disclaimer

 here. (don't try that at home).
 But seriously.